1st Ohio Infantry – 3 Months Service in the American Civil War

 Regimental Roster

-The full roster of the 1st Ohio Infantry (Three Months’ Service), including officers and enlisted men, is available on the regiment’s roster page.
-This resource provides names, ranks, and additional service details valuable for genealogical research.
+The full roster of the 1st Ohio Infantry (Three Months’ Service), including officers and enlisted men, is available for researchers.
+The roster provides names, company assignments, and service details where recorded.

 To view the complete roster, visit the 1st Ohio Infantry (Three Months’ Service) Roster page.